gethinode/hinode/content/en/blog/mimage.md

 Even though the `image` shortcode already did a lot of things very well, I still wanted a few changes, which were the following:

-- Add a ratio option of 3x2, as several photo cameras have that ratio.
 - Add the parameter "outer" for the outer class to wrap both the image and the caption in.
 - Add the parameter "inner" for the inner class to replace the current shortcode's "class" parameter.
   But keep that parameter for backwards compatibility (both will work and the "inner" parameter overrides the "class" parameter, when they both exist).